xtiankisutsa/twiga/README.md

 # Twiga
 A tool that enumerates Android devices for information useful in understanding its internals and for exploit development.
-It supports android 4.2 to Android 7.1.1
+It supports android 4.2 to android 7.1.1

 ## Requirements
 * The most current ADB must be in your path and fully functional